WardF/tiny-ci/README.md

 # Tiny-CI

-A Tiny, Self-Contained NetCDF-C Continuous Integration Instance and Dashboard
+A Tiny, Self-Contained NetCDF-C Continuous Integration/Development Instance and Dashboard

 # Overview

+The VM's defined in the accompanying `Vagrantfile` are used for testing netcdf in a local Continuous-Integration environment.
+They also provide various platforms to test and develop on.
+The bulk of the platforms are Ubuntu-based distributions.

 ## Requirements

 * Vagrant
 * VM Software:
 	* VirtualBox
-	* Parallels

-## Default Credentials

-By default, the dashboard VM is on a local private network and is not exposed to the outside world.
-As a result, there should not be a security issue.

-* Username: `admin@localhost`
-* Password: `cdash`

-> Note that if you change the credentials (or, in fact, any settings of the project) you need to run the script `export_mysql.sh` on the `dash` VM to create a new default database file.
-This file lives in `/home/vagrant`.

 # Usage

-The goal of this project is to allow for a local Continuous Integration platform.
-On most machines, you will want to run only one or two VM's at a time, unless your computer has a large amount of available resources.
-By default, the *source* git repository is named `netcdf-c`, and is located inside the `tiny-ci` directory, e.g.:
+In order for these VM's to run their CI scripts, the `netcdf-c/` and `netcdf-fortran/` directories must exist in the `tiny-ci/` directory.

 * `tiny-ci/`
 	* `netcdf-c/`
+	* `netcdf-fortran/`
 	* `Vagrantfile`
 	* `README.md`
 	* ...

+Changes made to these local git repositories will be tested by the CI instances.

+    Note: If you change branches in the repository on the host machine, you *must* restart the VM in order for the CI script to begin watching this new branch.

 ## Instantiate VM's